E-learning challenges posed by the coronavirus pandemic and how to overcome them

 - Keeping the students motivated: In a classroom, teachers not only teach from textbooks but also hold discussions and conversations with students.
 They do various activities and experiments which keep the students motivated and interested in learning.
 But, in remote learning, it's not possible to do the activities that students and teachers engage in classrooms.
 So, keeping the students motivated becomes difficult for a teacher.

 - Gauging the student's response: When teaching in a classroom, teachers look at students' body language and gauge their response to what is being taught.
 The students' expressions help teachers understand who is able to follow the lessons and who isn't.
 However, this isn't possible with online classes, so teachers are in the dark about how much a child has really understood.

-- Avoiding use of unfair means: When assignments are given to children learning from home, the teachers can’t be sure if the work turned in by the students were copied from their peers or completed on their own.
+- Avoiding the use of unfair means: When assignments are given to children learning from home, the teachers can't be sure if the work turned in by the students was copied from their peers or completed on their own.
 So, with remote learning, preventing children from using unfair means proves difficult for teachers.

 Remote learning: Challenges for parents

 Like teachers and children, parents are also a stakeholder in learning.
 So, the shift to remote learning has also created challenges for parents.
 Here are a few issues that parents have to contend with: